aciccarello/ciccarello.me/_posts/2019-11-27-we-traveled-to-italy.md

     caption="View of Anacapri from the Mount Solaro lift"
 %}

 While each part of Italy we visited had a slightly different landscape, there were common scenes throughout.
 The land was all very green.
 Even up on the hilltops, there was grass growing.
 Among this lushness there were farms everywhere.
 Compared to the American mid-west, the farms were all surprisingly small.
 Some were simple family gardens, but even the more agricultural farms contained a mix of crops in modest size fields creating patchworks in the land.
 But the most common crop where we traveled seemed to be olives.
 There were groves of olive trees on any sizable patch of land and they are an iconic piece of the Italian countryside.
-In Ovieto we saw the machines they used to shake the olives off the trees, but in hillier areas the olive groves would have netting laid below the trees to capture the olives as they dropped.
+In Orvieto we saw the machines they used to shake the olives off the trees, but in hillier areas the olive groves would have netting laid below the trees to capture the olives as they dropped.

 I did a fair amount of bird watching on our trip.
 Italy isn't well known for its bird watching though I saw plenty of new birds since it was my first time birding in Europe.
 My favorite were probably the [European Robins](https://ebird.org/species/eurrob1/IT) which have a bright personality to match their orange chests.
 I was surprised by the prevalence of Parakeets in Rome, with [two](https://ebird.org/species/rorpar/IT) [different](https://ebird.org/species/monpar/IT) non-native species being quite visible in some areas.
 As an American, it was odd to see species like [European Starlings](https://ebird.org/species/eursta/IT), [Eurasian Collard-Doves](https://ebird.org/species/eucdov/IT), [Rock Pigeons](https://ebird.org/species/rocpig/IT), and the House Sparrow-like [Italian Sparrows](https://ebird.org/species/itaspa1/IT) in their (mostly) native habitat when usually I view them as invasive.
 Overall, it was a lot of fun to see so many new species and to add a new country to my birding list.